Rishabh4179/Rishabh4179/README.md

 - Advanced: `C++`

 🔭 **Featured Projects**
+- [SplitGeniusAI](https://github.com/Rishabh4179/SplitGeniusAI) - Revolutionizes expense sharing with cutting-edge artificial intelligence.
+Say goodbye to complex calculations and awkward money conversations!
+Our platform makes splitting expenses with friends, roommates, or any group feel like magic.
 - [CloudByte](https://github.com/Rishabh4179/CloudByte) - A storage management and file-sharing platform that lets users effortlessly upload, organize, and share files.
 Built with the latest Next.js 15 and the Appwrite Node SDK, utilizing advanced features for seamless file management.
 - [HorizonX](https://github.com/Rishabh4179/HorizonX) - This weather application provides real-time weather updates and forecasts for multiple cities.
 It displays current temperature, weather conditions, humidity, wind speed, sunrise/sunset timings, and a 5-day forecast.
 Users can easily switch between favorite locations and view detailed weather trends using an intuitive and dark-themed interface.